 The 14 spacious guest rooms (which include luxury family apartments) are individually furnished and feature the following:

 Our luxury family apartments are very popular, and this set-up is ideal for families or friends traveling together.
 These apartments make it easy to keep your family together in one unit, while still enjoying the privacy and convenience of separate rooms.
-Our self-catering units feature the following:
+Our self-catering units in Stellenbosch feature the following:

 Primordially, the elegant Victorian Villa was built by the first owner of the house, Mr. de Villiers on 20 April 1904.
 The construction plans were first drawn up by a certain Mr. JJ Cruywagen.
 The Victorian architecture was most popular in the Cape during those days and was spreading fast to other regions, Stellenbosch being only one of them.
 Due to rapid modernization, this kind of architecture is very rare to see and only a few buildings still resemble it.
 Later families who also previously owned the villas were Du Plessis, Kock, Cilliers and Barnard.